ssd-codegen/ssd/README.md

-# SSDCG - Simple Service Description & Code Generator
+# SSD - Simple Service Description

 ## ATTENTION: BREAKING CHANGE!
 I changed the syntax from `handles` to `fn` and the field from `handlers` to `functions`.